CCA Battery Meaning Explained: Everything You Need to Know

 A CCA battery is a type of car battery that helps start your car in cold weather.
 This article explains what Cold Cranking Amps (CCA) are and how they work.
 We’ll also compare CCA with other battery ratings and help you choose the right one.
 Plus, you’ll learn the benefits of high CCA batteries and how to care for them.

 Part 1.
-What does CCA mean on a battery?
+What is a CCA battery?

 Part 2.
 How does CCA rating work?